 A k-nearest-neighbour (k-NN) classifier (with k=3) was used to evaluate the accuracy of the features selected by each method. k-NN is a generic classifier that makes no assumptions about the data and requires no tuning.
 While other classifiers may be more accurate in particular situations, k-NN allows a relative comparison of the feature selection methods, independent of the influence of classifier tuning for specific data.
 For each of the feature sets found from the bootstrap samples, the k-NN accuracy was found as the average per-class accuracy from a ten-fold cross validation.
 For each method and data set combination, an overall accuracy was computed as the average of the bootstrap accuracies.

 The number of features to select for each data set was fixed across methods.
 This parameter was selected by using the accuracy of a k-NN classifier (k=3), trained on the first N features selected by FS-NaiveBC, as the criterion in a grid search.
 A low value of N that achieved good accuracy was selected for each data set.
+The number of features selected for each data set are detailed in Table 3.

+[Table 3.
+Feature selection parameters]

 The FCR methods (FCR-MI and FCR-NaiveBC) required some specific treatment to integrate them into the evaluation.
-The dissimilarity threshold at which to extract the feature clusters from the hierarchy was determined by visual inspection of the dendrogram for each dataset.
-Thresholds at which the clusters were both stable and strongly correlated were favoured (see section 2.1 for a description of these concepts).
-The chosen threshold was used across all bootstraps of the data set.
 After bootstrapping, clusters were assigned unique indices, ensuring identical clusters had the same index.
 The consistency index was then found using the selected cluster indices rather than feature indices.
-This was done to simulate hand-selection of preferred features from the best clusters for each bootstrap, while, in practice, allowing the FCR algorithm to automatically choose the top ranked feature from each cluster (for the sake of simplicity and speed).
+This was done to simulate hand-selection of preferred features from the best clusters for each bootstrap, while allowing the FCR algorithm to automatically choose the top ranked feature from each cluster (for the sake of simplicity and speed).
 In other words, the cluster index was used to represent the index of the preferred feature that could otherwise have been selected by hand from the cluster contents.

-We followed a similar approach to that of Brown et al. (2012), for computing a single ‘non-dominated’ ranking of the methods that considers stability and accuracy performance simultaneously.
-The concept of ‘Pareto optimality’, is used to find a single optimal solution in terms of multiple criteria.
+We followed a similar approach to that of Brown et al. (2012) for computing a single ‘non-dominated’ ranking of the methods that considers stability and accuracy performance simultaneously.
+The concept of ‘Pareto optimality’ was used to find a single optimal solution in terms of multiple criteria.
 In the context of our evaluation, the ‘Pareto front’ is the set of methods on which no other method can improve without degrading either the accuracy or stability.
 The methods in this set are called ‘non-dominated’ (Mishra and Harit 2010).
 Successive Pareto fronts can be formed iteratively by finding the current Pareto front of the set of methods that excludes members of the previous fronts.
 A method was thus given a non-dominated rank of N if it was a member of the Nth Pareto front.
 The average of the non-dominated ranks for each method over the six data sets was used to produce an overall ranking.

 The bulk of the software implementation was done in MatlabTM, making use of the PRTools toolbox (TU Delft 2015).
-The MI and JMI criteria were computed using the FEAST (FEAture Selection Toolbox) C++ implementation (Brown et al. 2012).
+The MI, JMI and mRMR criteria were computed using the FEAST (FEAture Selection Toolbox) C++ implementation (Brown et al. 2012).

 Results and Discussion